Mirali Seyidov: Career

 He worked as the Head of the Department of Medieval Azerbaijani Literature of the Nizami Museum of Azerbaijani Literature of ANAS (1945–1953), Senior Researcher at the Medieval Department at the Nizami Institute of Language and Literature (1953–1960), Senior Researcher at the Department of Literary Relations (1960–1967), Head of the Department (1967–1980), Head of the department of Azerbaijani mythology and medieval folklore (1980–1988), leading researcher in the folk creativity department of the institute (since 1987).

 Seyidov started his literary activity in 1941 with reviews and essays published in the Soviet Armenia newspaper.
 He later appeared in the press from time to time.
-In 1952, he defended his doctoral thesis Life and works od Sayat-Nova, and in 1967, he defended his doctoral dissertation Azerbaijani-Armenian Literary Relations (From ancient times to the end of the 18th century).
-He worked on research on Azerbaijani Mythology As a Source For Studying the Origin Of the Azerbaijani People.
+In 1952, he defended his doctoral thesis Life and works of Sayat-Nova, and in 1967, he defended his doctoral dissertation Azerbaijani-Armenian Literary Relations (From ancient times to the end of the 18th century).
+He worked on research on Azerbaijani Mythology As a Source For Studying the Origin of the Azerbaijani People.
 He participated in The All-Union Turkological meetings and conferences of the USSR.